 Build a Community

-This works great in connection with your networking plan, but your community also includes having an adequate support system, surrounding yourself with motivation, and being capable of supporting others as well.
+This works great in connection with your networking plan.
+Still, your community also includes having an adequate support system, surrounding yourself with motivation, and being capable of supporting others as well.
 Collectivism is sometimes an ideal way to establish yourself as the go-to person who is both competent and committed to providing the best service possible.
 But you must also understand how to mitigate being taken advantage of.

 In the end, being a professional boils down to the amount of effort and research you are willing to put forth.
-It is how accountable you can be for your wins and losses as well as the mistakes you are bound to make.
+It is how accountable you can be for your wins and losses and the mistakes you are bound to make.
 Essentially, if you can develop a sense of integrity, you are already off to a good start.
 Now you just need to go do some research into the nuances of your career choice.

 Access your printable below: